 The Transition slider controls the feather of the Perfect Brush based on color.
-To create a soft edge, increase the transition amount.
-To create a harder edge, decrease the transition setting.
+To create a soft edge, increase the transition.
+To create a harder edge you need to decrease the transition.

-TIP: You can turn the Perfect Brush on and off using the Command-R keyboard shortcut (Control-R on Windows).
-You can also temporarily lock the color to remove by holding down the Control key (Windows) or the Command key (Mac).
-This is useful when brushing through areas with a lot of openings like tree branches.
+TIP: You can toggle the Perfect Brush using Command-R (MacOS) or Control-R (Windows).
+You can also temporarily lock the color to remove by holding down the Command (Mac) or Control (Windows) key.
+This can be useful when brushing through areas with a lot of openings, like tree branches.